LoM-333/QGLearn/README.md

 <br>
 ☐ Implement the Deutsch Algorithm concepts and circuit in a method that will be easy to comprehend
 <br>
-☐ Publish a working prototype with Godot
+☐ Publish a working prototype of the game mechanics with Godot
 <br>
 ☐ Target complex topics like quantum algorithms in hopes of inspiring quantum researchers to advance current technologies
 <br>